d05hna/FatMoths/README.md

 # FatMoths
-Looking at the motor program manifestation of the increase in sensorymotor feeding seen during hawk moth feeding.
+Looking at the motor program manifestation of the increase in sensorimotor gain seen during hawk moth feeding.
+Frequency Domain Anaylsis of Forces during tethered flight and muscle electromyorgam analysis of the Comprehensive Motor Program